-- by a predecessor node. - The licon appears in the second input section, indicating that the input is a user-defined constant value.
+- The oicon appears in the second input section, indicating that the input is a - user-defined constant value.

 Together, the Equipment Entity node and the Condition node to which it is connected indicate that an email message should be sent when an Equipment record has a value of A in the Criticality indicator field.